deeputech/deeputech.github.io/_posts/2022-02-04-concurrency-in-modern-languages-final.md

   - The benchmark will be done ten times for each language with a warmup round, and the mean values will be used.
   - ApacheBench version on Fedora: `httpd-tools-2.4.52-1.fc35.x86_64`
   - Command used: `ab -c 100 -n 10000 http://localhost:8080/`
+- **Update**: Many people pointed out that ApacheBench is not the best tool for this benchmark.
+I have hence also included results from [wrk](https://github.com/wg/wrk) and [drill](https://github.com/fcsonline/drill)
 - All the benchmarks are run on the same machine running Fedora 35 on an Intel i9-11900H (8 core/16 thread) processor with 64GB memory.
+  - The `wrk` and `drill` clients were run from another similar machine on the same network and also from the same computer; the results were more or less the same; I used the results from the client computer for comparisons.

 ### Comparison parameters